Cardioider/Cardioider/README.md

 </p>

 <p align="center">
-if you have anything of questions, you can push issues in the repo.
+if you have anything of questions such as couldn't connect me, you can push issues in the repo.
 </p>

 <hr/>